ACEC California Scholarships

 Every year the San Diego Chapter of ACEC California partners with the City of San Diego Public Works – Engineering and Capital Projects Department to sponsor scholarships to benefit local engineering students at the high school and college levels.
 Committed to creating opportunities for students who have demonstrated a high level of interest and commitment to the engineering profession, the ACEC California San Diego Chapter and the City of San Diego Public Works – Engineering and Capital Projects Department sponsors a Golf Tournament in the spring as a fundraising activity to provide ongoing financial assistance to help noteworthy engineering students succeed in San Diego.

 The Annual Scholarship Golf Tournament at Riverwalk was cancelled in 2020 due to COVID.
-We are hopeful for a Spring Tournament in 2021.
+We are hopeful for a Tournament in October 2021.

 Stay tuned for ACEC San Diego/Public Works Scholarship Application Links